Table of Contents

 Why it spread

-1. Composability.
-Before MCP, every AI app reinvented the integration layer.
-With MCP, you build one server and every compliant client can use it.
+- Composability.
+Every AI app used to reinvent its own integration layer.
+Build one MCP server and every compliant client can use it instead.

-3. Multi-vendor adoption.
-Anthropic open-sourced the protocol; other vendors picked it up.
-By April 2026, you can assume any new agent tool speaks MCP.
+- Multi-vendor adoption.
+Anthropic open-sourced the protocol and other vendors picked it up fast.
+By April 2026, assume any new agent tool speaks MCP until proven otherwise.

 For the state of adoption right now, see our MCP spec April 2026 snapshot.